joannakl/cs102/projects/project2_logs.markdown

 If the command entered by the user does not return any results,  the program should print a message

-`    "No user matching %s found. `
+`    "No user matching USERNAME found. `

-and allow the user to provide an alternative command.
+(in which `USERNAME` is replaced by the actual username used in the user's command) and allow the user to provide an alternative command.